beak2825/epstein-files-archive/README.md

 ETags from justice.gov are made in MD5 format.
 (Edit: the -part at the end is not included for the MD5, and zip files don't have the hash you think because they include extra folders like DATA,IMAGES,VOLUME on the DOJ direct zip downloads.)

 This Python script fetches metadata (HTTP headers) for files from the U.S. Department of Justice (DOJ) Epstein disclosures datasets available at https://www.justice.gov/epstein/doj-disclosures.
 It processes each dataset sequentially, handling pagination, and saves selected response headers to text files without downloading the actual file contents.
 It also compiles a universal log of file names with their Last-Modified dates and ETags.

+The neat thing about this program is it doesn't download any files, only gets the response using HEAD instead of GET, which just makes the process 10x faster.

 ![](https://komarev.com/ghpvc/?username=beak2825-epstein-files-archive&label=REPO+VIEWS)